JasselD/JasselNotes/COMP607/Hashing.md

+- Process of converting an input of any length into a fixed sized string of text using mathematical function
+-
 - AKA one-way hash
 - A process for creating unique "signature" for a set of data
 	- This signature is called a hash or digest